Ensure That Your Silverware Stays, Well, Silver, Ahead of the Holidays

-The holidays are approaching, and fast.
-To prepare, you may have started considering recipes you’re looking forward to trying this year, or started to take stock of your Plateware, Flatware, and more.
+To prepare for fast-approaching holiday hosting, you may have started considering recipes you’re looking forward to trying this year, or started to take stock of your plateware, flatware, and more.

 So, what do you do if you’ve started to notice rust on your silverware?
-Rust is a natural chemical reaction that occurs between metals, water, and oxygen.
-However, while rust is natural, continuing to use rusty flatware is both bad for human health and the longevity of your flatware.
+While rust is a natural chemical reaction that occurs between metals, water, and oxygen, continuing to use rusty flatware is both bad for human health and the longevity of your flatware.
 Additionally, to state the obvious, rusty flatware doesn’t make the best first impression while hosting.

 Here’s how to remove rust from your silverware in 3 easy steps.